peterjostiguy/participate_in_code_review/drills/version-1/README.md

 - When you've completed your comment, click "start review" the first time, then "add review comment" each time after that.
 - Go back through the code and look for syntax issues, leaving comments as you go
 - When you're finished reviewing, go to the upper right hand of the review pane and click the green "Review Changes"
 - Select "Comment" then "Submit Review"

 Notes:
+- Use https://standardjs.com/ as a reference

 - You don't have to make the changes to the code!
 Just provide constructive feedback, the developer will incorporate your changes after review.

 - The provided code samples are snippets and not necessarily complete- don't worry about things like missing "requires" or functions being called that aren't defined.